fsaporito/JGMail/README.md

 # JGMail
 Email Sender From GMail Accounts

+It requires allowing access to low-security apps